Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 active back then would still remember, but only two individuals fit this
 description: Jackdaw and Oddie.

-## Choice 1: Strolling into the City of Dis

-The book _really_, _really_ wants you to visit Oddie.
+The book _really_ _really_ wants you to visit Oddie.

+#### Choice 1: How about No?

+The "plaintext" of the Kintargo Contract contains all the context your PCs need to proceed with the adventure.
+They'll know that a properly ratified mayor can forbid Cheliax from invading, and they'll know they need to discover the names of the Board's families.
+Knowing that the penalty for a breach is the unmaking of Cheliax is fun, but not strictly necessary - the plaintext already mentions the penalty is "severe".

+So a party that has rescued Jackdaw can just ask her for the names of the Board families and proceed to the investigation without ever interacting with Oddie!

+You do technically miss out on that big chunk of XP, which I guess is the main reason why the book wants you to take the other choice.
+GMs can remedy this by just giving it to the PCs anyway, possibly later on as part of the story reward for ratifying a mayor.

+#### Choice 2: Strolling into the City of Dis

 Using the amulet summons a heavy metal worm-maw-thing that acts as a portal to Oddie's offices in the city of Dis.
 The portal is effectively one-way.
 They need to find their own way back once they're done.

 Oddie's office is located inside a much larger building, the library that holds all of Hell's contracts, but it's physically isolated from it.
 The decor is a